software-students-fall2024/4-containers-trackly/README.md

 ## Notes

 This project is meant to be run on Google Chrome.
-Additionally, for aaccurate transcription, please wait 10 seconds before and between starting the recording.
+Additionally, for an accurate transcription, please wait 10 seconds before and between starting the recording.
 [Pro Tip: Wait for all the Docker Containers to Run]

 ## Acknowledgements